MasterChef Singapore judge Chef Damian D’Silva is like a father figure in the competition, that I found the name of his restaurant Rempapa very apt.

 There are quite a number of people who followed Chef Damian through the years – from Soul Kitchen in Purvis Street, Big D’s at Holland, to the more recent Folklore and Kin at Straits Clan.

-For those expecting Peranakan dishes at the new Paya Lebar restaurant, Rempapa is more than that – serving Chinese, Peranakan, Eurasian, Indian and Malay cuisine.
+For those expecting Peranakan dishes at this Paya Lebar restaurant, Rempapa is more than that – serving Chinese, Peranakan, Eurasian, Indian and Malay cuisine.

 There are also breakfast, brunch, lunch, afternoon tea, bar snacks, drinks and dinner offerings.